Customs and Values

 History

-In the late 15th century, Britain and France started colonising nth America and 1620, the British started sending Convicts to its colonies.
+In the late 15th century, Britain and France started colonising nth America and in 1620, the British started sending Convicts to its colonies.
 For almost 150 years, the new world was kept well supplied with a steady flow of British penal labour.

 In the late 18th century, a series of wars allowed the United States to become independent of British control, and French colonies in Canada to come under British control.